cornell-netlab/pifo-trees-artifact/code/oopsla-artifact/README.md

 One of the contributions of the paper is an embedding algorithm that takes one from one topology to another.
 That is implemented as `build_binary` under lib/topo.ml; it returns both the binary topology and the embedding map from the source topology to the destination (binary) topology.

-The same file also has `lift_tilde`, which lifts an embeddig map `f : Topo.t -> Topo.t` to instead operate over paths, i.e. `f-tilde: Path.t -> Path.t`.
+The same file also has `lift_tilde`, which lifts an embedding map `f : Topo.t -> Topo.t` to instead operate over paths, i.e. `f-tilde: Path.t -> Path.t`.

 To see how these can be orchestrated to convert ternary _algorithms_ into binary algorithms, study the functor `T2B` under `lib/alg.ml`.